examplia/balance/wiki/guides/FAQ.md

 - Maintain competitive balance

 ## Future Plans

-### Will there be more classes?
-We're focused on improving existing classes first, but new class concepts are always welcome for discussion.

 ### Any plans for maps or other features?
 Map suggestions and other features are being considered.
 Check the [Home](Home) page for updates.